Here's how I work and what I like to work on.

 USD$20/hr (1 hr minimum charge)

-This service is only for clients already working with me at either basic or glove service level.
+This service is only for clients already working with me at either Basic or Book Doctor service level.

 Do you have a scene that is just not working?
 I can get on google docs together with you and help hash it out.
 I can offer very specific suggestions and drag—wait, I mean lead—you away from the corner that you’ve written yourself into.
 I will look at all your fixes and tell you what’s working and what’s still not working.
 We will fix the scene together but it will still be your work.